dqrobotics/learning-dqrobotics-in-matlab/coppeliasim_interface/README.md

 - [[2]](https://github.com/ffasilva/learning-dqrobotics-in-matlab/tree/coppeliasim-interface/robotic_manipulators) Kinematic modeling and control of serial-link robotic manipulators using DQ Robotics: From zero to hero.
 - [[3]](https://manual.coppeliarobotics.com/en/tutorials.htm) CoppeliaSim tutorials.

+## Acknowledgments

+Frederico Fernandes Afonso Silva would like to thank Ana Christina Almada Campos for volunteering ( :stuck_out_tongue_winking_eye: ) to review the first version of these lessons.

 ## Comments/Suggestions...

 If you have any issues, please let us know.